 2. Notification to customers must occur early in any investigation.

 3. While the voluntary National Notification System implemented by some companies does provide a good mechanism for notification, it should not be considered a substitute for the responsibility the manufacturers have to notify their customers directly.

 4. Intermediaries, including home care companies and 340B programs, must keep accurate records of the lots their customers use and have systems in place to notify patients and their healthcare providers immediately upon learning of a compromised product lot.

-2. Recombinant products should be developed that could be taken less frequently or administered by routes other than intravenously.
+- Recombinant products should continue to be developed that could be taken less frequently and administered by routes other than intravenously.

 2. Such concentrates provide the ability to raise clotting factor levels to 100% without the risk of volume overload, which is another drawback of FFP.

 3. Such concentrates allow for prophylactic treatment, if indicated by severity of the disease and frequency of bleeding episodes.